wwerther/Wordpress-GPX-Plugin/README.markdown

 Yes, there is kind of a roadmap.
 But the order depends on my time.

+* Write a better documentation
 * Make the graphs more customizable
-* Include CSS to change layout of the summary, that is currently displayed below the grap
+* Include CSS to change layout of the summary, that is currently displayed below the graph
 * Include a Link to the OSM-module so the Lon/Lat-Information is shown on the map, when hovering over the chart.
 * Include some more error-detection (e.g. File-Not-Found) and change the output then.

+### Can I add my own rendering engine ###

+Yes, of course!
+I would really appreciate this.
+But I'm very sorry to tell, that the interfaces for additional rendering plugins are not finalized yet.
+They are also not really well documented.
+Please get in contact with me if you plan to add your own rendering engine.

 ## Screenshots ##